-We have previously audited the Organization's 2015 financial statements, and our report dated February 8, 2016, expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2015, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's 2016 consolidated financial statements and we expressed an unmodified audit opinion on those audited consolidated financial statements in our report dated January 20, 2017.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2016, is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.